Instruction

 How will my child be challenged if they did not go through the screening/identification process and/or were found ineligible for gifted services?

-Students do not have to be identified as gifted to have their academic and social emotional needs met.
+Students do not have to be identified as gifted/advanced to have their academic and social emotional needs met.
 Every teacher in APS is charged with differentiation of instruction for all their learners.
 Teachers use ongoing assessments to plan lessons based on student readiness and interests.
 The AAC is a support in the building in terms of planning with teachers to meet the needs of advanced learners and to give all students opportunities for challenging and engaging lessons.

 Families New to APS